lkiesow/python-feedgen/readme.md

 [![Build Status](https://travis-ci.org/tobinus/python-podgen.svg?branch=master)](https://travis-ci.org/tobinus/python-podgen)

-This module can be used to generate podcast feeds in RSS format.
+This module can be used to generate podcast feeds in RSS format, and is compatible with Python 3.3+.

 It is licensed under the terms of both, the FreeBSD license and the LGPLv3+.
 Choose the one which is more convenient for you.
 For more details have a look